64Soft/NRatings.Client/README.md

 NRatings couldn't exist without contribution from these individuals and communities:

 - https://racing-reference.info for providing the racing stats
-- https://www.heliohost.org for providing the free hosting space for the backend.
-Please seriously consider donating to these guys if you like NRatings and use it often
 - Following authors for providing the formulas that come embedded with the application:
   - MasGrafx (S10Man / OmegaSeven)
   - Dennis Grebe